 81. What is the significance of information in the context of a market economy?

 82. Which is the first U.S. publication for ad profession?
 83. Name the first "typefounder" who perfected a roman typeface that bears his name and is still used today.
 84. In the context of early advertising, what were the benefits of the introduction of printing?

 85. How did Benjamin Franklin make ads more readable?
 86. What are consumer packaged goods?
 87. What was the role of Francis Ayer in the evolution of advertising in America?

-0.0 During the "Colden Age" of advantising the introduction of which advantising prodices helped make 00.
-During the "Golden Age" of advertising, the introduction of which advertising medium helped make the advertising industry a focus of great attention?
-20 What is the objective of market segmentation?
-09. what is the objective of market segmentation:
+88. During the "Golden Age" of advertising, the introduction of which advertising medium helped make the advertising industry a focus of great attention?
+89. What is the objective of market segmentation?
 90. What marketing strategy is a company using when it tries to separate its brand of cereal breakfast by associating it with healthy living, a need that is ranked high on the consumer's priority list?

 91. Why was demarketing introduced during the postindustrial age?
-Ess ay Questions

-92. Describe the four fundamental assumptions of free-market economics.
-0.2 93.
-List the functions and effects of advertising as a marketing tool.
+Essay Questions Losay Questions 92.
+Describe the four fundamental assumptions of free-market economics. oz.
+Zoodibe the real fandamental decamptions of hot market coordinate.
+93. List the functions and effects of advertising as a marketing tool.

 94. Write a short note on the significant events of the preindustrial age that contributed to the development of modern advertising.
 95. Describe how wholesalers used advertising in the industrial age.
 96. In the context of the evolution of advertising in America, describe the significant events of the industrial age.

 97. Write a short note on the nature of the market in the industrial age in the United States.
 98. What is meant by the USP of a product?
 Why did American advertisers introduce the idea during the "Golden Age" of advertising?
-99. List the two economic factors that best characterize the marketing world during the postindustrial age.
-100 Explain the following statement: "As a social force, advertising has been a major factor in improving the standard of living in the United States."
+99. List the two economic factors that best characterize the marketing world during the postindustria age.

+100.Explain the following statement: "As a social force, advertising has been a major factor in improving the standard of living in the United States."

-Chapter 02 The Big Picture: The Evolution of IMC Answer Key
+Chapter 02 The Big Picture: The Evolution of Advertising and IMC

+Answer Key